 - The PCBA VLP hosts a monthly multidisciplinary clinic to provide assistance to Hispanic families.
 Volunteer attorneys paired with certified interpreters conduct interviews and provide legal advice to individuals attending the clinics.
 Clients with legal issues that cannot be resolved at the clinic are referred to volunteer attorneys for further representation.

-There are approximately 40,000 individuals residing in Polk County who met the eligibility guidelines of the project.
-To qualify, a person must be at or below 125 percent of the federal guidelines and the case venue must be in Polk County.
-For more information, contact Carol Burdette.
+To qualify for our services, you must be at or below 125 percent of the federal guidelines and the case venue must be in Polk County.
+For more information, contact Carol Phillips.

 Click on the links below for more for information on other community legal resources: